nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

   This is the default configuration of the nRF5340 Audio application.
   In this configuration, you can use the nRF5340 Audio development kit in the role of the gateway, the left headset, or the right headset.

+  In the current version of the nRF5340 Audio application, the CIS mode offers both unidirectional and bidirectional communication.
+  You can configure the CIS to bidirectional communication, in which it will support a walkie-talkie demonstration.
+  In the bidirectional communication, the headset device will send audio from the on-board PDM microphone.
+  In the walkie-talkie demonstration, the gateway device will send audio from the on-board PDM microphone instead of using the line-in.
+  See `Enabling the walkie-talkie demo`_ for more information.

   .. note::
-     In the current version of the nRF5340 Audio application, the CIS mode offers both unidirectional and bidirectional communication.
-     In the bidirectional mode, the headset device will send audio from the on-board PDM microphone.
-     Note that only one headset device can be connected when testing the bidirectional mode
+     Only one headset device can be connected when testing the bidirectional mode or the walkie-talkie demo.

 Broadcast Isochronous Stream (BIS)
   BIS is a unidirectional communication protocol that allows for broadcasting one or more audio streams from a source device to an unlimited number of receivers that are not connected to the source.